 Gerry Anderson's third SF supermarionation saga told the adventures of the WASPs (the World Aquanaut Security Patrol) as they explored the oceans and kept the world safe from a variety of ...
 See full summary »

 Stupid, but well-meaning and super-strong super-hero, Bananaman gets his strength from eating bananas.
 Before he eats a banana, Bananaman is a young boy called Eric who is keen to keep his ...
 See full summary »

 A melancholic children's animation from the 'Smallfilms' team of Postgate and Firmin.
 Bagpuss and his friends are toys in a turn of the century shop for 'found things'.
 When young Emily ...
 See full summary »

 Popular British children's animation series, repeated almost constantly since 1971.
 Mr Benn is the ordinary, bowler-hatted office worker who lives in the ordinary suburban street of Festive...
 See full summary »

 In 17th century France, young Dogtanian travels to Paris to fulfill his ambition to become one of the King's Musketeers.
 He befriends Athos, Porthos and Aramis and falls in love with Juliette.
 A doggy version of the tale.

 In the year 2020 Earth is under threat from Martian androids who want revenge on the human race.
-They consist of Zelda, her son Youngstar and her sister called Sister.
+They consist of Zelda, her son Yung-star and her sister called Cy-star.
 An organisation is set up on Earth called Terrahawks, which is top secret to the rest of the world.
-This is led by Dr Tiger Ninestein with other characters such as Sergeant Major Zero.
+This is led by Dr Tiger Ninestein with other characters such as Sergeant Major Zero, Captain Mary Falconer, Captain Kate Kestrel, Lieutenant Hiro and Lieutenant Hawkeye.
 Written by

 Was this review helpful to you?